TBPLaS 2.0: a Tight-Binding Package for Large-scale Simulation: Revisions

 Once the preconditions are violated in debug mode, an \textit{AssertionError} will be raised, carrying the same debugging messages as the error classes in version 1.3.
 In release mode the validation process is skipped, enhancing the efficiency by more than \todo{30\%}.
 Since violations are \textit{bugs} rather than \textit{exceptions}, they do not require runtime handling.
 Consequently, the hierarchy of error classes, exhaustive unit tests, and related documentation are unnecessary.
 In version 2.0, these error classes are deprecated, significantly reducing maintenance overhead.

-The only error class still in use in version 2.0 is \api{PCHopNotFoundError} for indicating a missing hopping term.
+The only error class retained in version 2.0 is \api{PCHopNotFoundError} for indicating a missing hopping term.
 Large primitive cells may contain thousands or millions of hopping terms, making it impossible to keep track of which terms are included in the model and which are not.
-On the other hand, accessing missing hopping terms is inevitable in some cases, and can be easily recovered once occured.
-For instance, we need to query a possibly missing hopping term when adding spin-orbital coupling in line 37-38.
-And if that occurs, we can safely treat that term as zero, as demonstrated in line 39-40.
-In this aspect, a missing hopping term is more like an \textit{exception} rather than a \textit{bug}.
+On the other hand, accessing missing hopping terms is inevitable in some cases, e.g., adding spin-orbit coupling of $\lambda\mathbf{L}\cdot\mathbf{S}$ form, and the situation can be easily recovered once occurred.
 So we decided to keep the \api{PCHopNotFoundError} error class in version 2.0.

 For Cython-based modeling tools, optimization involves the simplification and parallelization of Cython extensions.
 In version 1.3, the performance critical logic is fully implemented in Cython, which is then converted into C source code and compiled.
 However, it is difficult to achieve fine-grained control over parallelism in Cython as in native languages like C and C++, due to the global interpreter lock (GIL) and limited language features.
 Debugging Cython extensions is not an easy task, since the machine-generated C source code is not human-readable.
 In version 2.0, we have migrated all the core logic to C++ and only use Cython as thin wrapper over C++ stuff.
 This makes parallelism and debugging much easier.
 These optimizations have enhanced the efficiency of modeling tools \todo{by several times or even by several orders}.
 To facilitate easier installation, the C++ source code and Cython wrappers have been consolidated into the \api{tbplas-cpp} package.
 Further technical details are provided in Section \ref{build_system}.